sagemathinc/smc-sage/src/doc/en/reference/manifolds/index.rst

 This is the Sage implementation of differentiable manifolds and tensor fields resulting from the `SageManifolds project <http://sagemanifolds.obspm.fr/>`_.
+This section describes only the "manifold" part of SageManifolds;
+the pure algebraic part is described in the section :ref:`tensors-on-free-modules`.

 More documentation (in particular example worksheets) can be found `here <http://sagemanifolds.obspm.fr/documentation.html>`_.